 With the correct project selected you can click this link to head over to the page required to Create a Service Account

-After pressing Create you will be prompted to download the file.
+In the dialog ensure the file type is JSON and then click CREATE in the bottom right.
+As soon as you click CREATE the .json file will download.
 Store it in a secure place as it will need to be on the same machine as Generator.

 With this file downloaded you can head over to Generator where you will need to go to the Credentials view, click Create, then from the dialog select GCP, and click Next.
 After pressing next a prompt will appear asking you to set an account name and the file path to the JSON file that Google had you download when you pressed Create.
 After that press save.